AndreLeEEEEE/KPI/README.md

 opposed to relying on the 'change alignment' setting (context: using the 'change alignment' setting would automatically submit whatever was in the message box).

-5/27/2021: After extensive testing of the program today with the restart feature turned on, timeout errors that arise from the troublesome line mentioned in the previous updates are no longer a serious problem.
-Although it's preferrable that the program not have to restart mid-operation, this error seems unavaoidable for now.
+5/27/2021: After extensive testing of the program today with the restart feature turned on, timeout errors that arose from the troublesome line mentioned in the previous updates are no longer a serious problem.
+Although it's preferrable that the program not have to restart mid-operation, this error seems unavoidable for now; thus, the restart feature will help get over this.
+This leaves only the connectivity lost error left (at the moment).
+Another feature implemented is the click to bring the MBw forward.
+Originally, the MB driver is initialized second as logging into that requires pyautogui instead of selenium.
+After the modification that made looking up a specific plex page more universal, the pw will be brought to the foreground.
+Since the previous change is required in case the search results change in order, a way to put the MBw in front was necessary.